drfleming0227/Redfish-Tools/odata-csdl-validator/README.md

   -h, --help  show this help message and exit
 ```

-The `odata_validator.py` tool takes a single parameter in one of the following formats:
+The `odata_validator.py` tool takes a single `MetaData` parameter in one of the following formats:

 <table>
    <thead>